The Bonny Bunch of Roses (album)

-The Bonny Bunch of Roses is the twelfth studio album by Fairport Convention.
+The Bonny Bunch of Roses is a studio album by the English band Fairport Convention, released in 1977.

-This album had the highest number of traditional songs that Fairport had recorded since Liege & Lief.
+The album had the highest number of traditional songs that Fairport had recorded since Liege & Lief.
 For this album, Simon Nicol returned after an absence of five years although he had contributed some guitar to the previous record, Gottle O'Geer and mixed the album.
 It was recorded between August 1976 and March 1977 at Island Studios, London.